Product Design Intern @ Justworks:

 😢 🥰 🤯

-Big life moments bring a lot emotions –the happy and the tough ones, plus the responsibility of updating health insurance.
+Big life moments bring lots of emotions – the happy and the tough ones, plus the responsibility of updating health insurance...

 Employees Stuck and stressed